google/googletest/googletest/docs/advanced.md

 If an option is specified both by an environment variable and by a flag, the latter takes precedence.

+If you set the `GTEST_FLAGFILE` environment variable or the `--gtest_flagfile` flag to a filename, googletest will read more options from that file.
+(This can be handy when running a test harness you'd rather not edit.)

 ### Selecting Tests

 #### Listing Test Names